Why Next.js Is Great for SEO

 What next/image does:

-- Converts to WebP/AVIF
+- Converts to WebP/AVIF automatically

-- Resizes for device
+- Resizes for each device

-- Lazy loads by default
+- Lazy loads by default (disable with

-- Prevents layout shift
+priorityfor above-the-fold) - Prevents layout shift by reserving space

 8. Page Speed

-- Use static generation (SSG) when possible
+- Use static generation (SSG) whenever possible — fastest option

-- Minimize third-party scripts
+- Minimize third-party scripts — every one adds to INP

 - Lazy load below-fold content

-- Monitor with Lighthouse and PageSpeed Insights
+- Monitor with Lighthouse and real-user data from Vercel Analytics or web-vitals library

 9. Mobile Optimization

-- Readable text without zooming (16px minimum)
+- Readable text without zooming (16px minimum body text)

 - Tap targets sized properly (48px minimum)